rakesh-swami/funcyai/README.md

 2: We create a function that can get system date
 ![Demo-2](https://github.com/user-attachments/assets/26136e97-7a4a-44a8-9fa3-d9566d6beade)

-3: Now the model can access this fuction and answer such questions
+3: Now the model can access this fuction and answer questions around dates
 ![Demo-3](https://github.com/user-attachments/assets/7f1f82c5-fe6d-4db5-afd7-56259de19314)

+The above example should have already provided you with ideas of the potential it has, a few simple examples.

+ - Get Weather details.
+ - Get Latest news.
+ - Manage reminders.
+ - Search the internet.
+ - Query databases.